 This classic Disney short made its debut in 1949 as part of the theatrical movie “The Adventures of Ichabod and Mr. Toad”, but it’s always stood tall on its own as a traditional and timeless animated Halloween special.
 It captures the essence of the season so perfectly, but it’s also a relatively dark short with scary sequences, and a richly haunting atmosphere.
 It’s the story of a man who encounters the frightening headless horseman, and the actual events of the story leading up to the encounter is subdued, making you forget it’s even a Halloween special until the end.
 It’s simply one of Disney’s greatest shorts and a worthwhile holiday classic all around.

 #2 Donald Duck cartoon “Trick R’ Treat” (1952)

 Here’s one of my favorite Disney cartoons that’s always stood out to me as a Halloween classic along with the likes of “It’s the Great Pumpkin Charlie Brown”.
 When Donald Duck cruelly mistreats his nephews, a kind old Witch named Hazel comes to their aid and gives them a healthy dose of tricks and treats.
-Old Witch Hazel is one of the most memorable guest characters from the Disney cartoon roster, and here hex casting antics to some bouncy animation highlights.
-There’s a really catchy theme song to boot in this episode and the animation like a said is just bursting with memorable holiday visuals.
+Old Witch Hazel is one of the most memorable guest characters from the Disney cartoon roster, and her hex casting antics lead to some bouncy animation highlights.
+There’s a really catchy theme song to boot in this episode, and the animation, like I said is just bursting with memorable holiday visuals.
 A lot of people say that 1968’s “It’s the Great Pumpkin Charlie Brown” is what really started the notion of classic animated Halloween specials, but look at this short, almost a decade before it and is just swimming with holiday delights.

 Before I reveal my #1 Favorite, here are some quick honorable mentions …